-So the Fourth Step is NOT about finding out who we ARE, it's about finding out who we are NOT, so we can get rid of it and who we ARE (the God within us) will then shine through.
+So the Fourth Step is NOT about finding out who we ARE, it's about finding out who we are NOT, so we can get rid of it and who we ARE will then shine through.
 That's another reason why "self-knowledge avails us nothing", we need to find out what GOD wants us to be.